 “It is always better to be sure that we cannot be harmed, than to assume that no one wants to harm us.” – Gyula Andrássy

-The fellowship period is anticipated to run from September to February.
+The fellowship period is anticipated to run from September to July.

 For application deadlines please refer to our ‘applications now open’ here, or Call For Applications posts in the news section.

 For information on past Andrássy Fellowship recipients, please visit our Featured Alumni page.